 - Coin collecting: Collecting coins can help drive savings habits.
 Plus, quarters are fun because they often have funky designs on them!

-Above are simply ideas of how you can teach your child good financial practices at an early age.
-Every parent and child is unique, get creative on learning methods and approaches!
+These are simple ideas of how you can teach your child good financial practices at an early age.
+Every child is unique, so get creative on learning methods and approaches!

 Open a bank account for your child

-When you feel that it is appropriate, you can open a bank account in your child’s name and introduce them to the process of visiting a bank branch.
+When you feel that it is appropriate, you can open a bank account in your child’s name and introduce them to the process of visiting a bank branch or accessing digital banking.
 Show them how to deposit money, take out cash, and make transactions like depositing a birthday cheque, for example.

-The best youth bank accounts have both chequing and savings features, which can show your child that saving and spending coexist.
+The best youth bank accounts have both chequing and savings features, which can show your child how saving and spending complement each other.
 You may choose to deposit an allowance into your child’s bank account regularly or visit the bank to make a cash deposit when they receive a cash gift.
-When you do make a deposit, it is also important to show your child that their money is growing.
+When you make a deposit, it is also important to show your child that their money is growing.

 Eventually, you can help them set up direct deposits with their employer when they start their first part-time job.
 These lessons can evolve and grow with your child as they enter new chapters of their life.